Updated on 2025-10-21 GMT+08:00

 2. Create a pod in CCI and configure a Service to expose the pod.

-• When you create a Service, use the load balancer that is automatically created to avoid conflicts with the load balancer created by the bursting add on.
+• When you create a Service, select the option to automatically create a load balancer to avoid conflicts with the load balancer created for the bursting add-on.

 3. Obtain the access mode of the pod on the CCE cluster console.